PopeJuliusII/PopeJuliusII/README.md

             </div>
             <div style="flex: 1; display: flex-column; align-items: center;">
                 <p>3. <i>King Lear</i> by William Shakespeare</p>
                 <p>Unquestionably one of Shakespeare's greatest works, <i>King Lear</i> is a masterful tapestry of betrayal, redemption and tragic irony.
 The Bard's ability to interweave the various plots is mesmerising.
-It is also a play which generally does not translate well to the stage, so reading it is definitely a viable option.</p>
+It is also a play that generally does not translate well to the stage, so reading it is definitely a viable option.</p>
             </div>
         </div>
         <div style="display: flex;">